mre/mre.github.io.v3/content/static/about/index.md

 You can find me on [Twitter], [LinkedIn], [Stack Overflow], and [Github] or send me an <a href="mailto:&#109;&#097;&#116;&#116;&#104;&#105;&#097;&#115;&#064;&#101;&#110;&#100;&#108;&#101;&#114;&#046;&#100;&#101;&#118; ">e-mail</a>.

-Oh yeah, and I also [give talks][talks].
+Oh yeah, here is a list of my [previous talks][talks].
 Let me know if you need a speaker.

 [universität bayreuth]: https://www.uni-bayreuth.de/en/index.html
 [trivago]: https://tech.trivago.com/